SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/heat-generator/README.md

   * ports attaching OpenStack servers to the CLM network must usually translate into the lowest interface index (i.e. eth0), because this is the interface that is usually configured in the guest OS to perform DHCP

+* the Ardana "management" network:

+  * identification: the input model network that has a network group associated with the "default" component endpoint
+  * this network will be used by other, external management services, such as SES, which is why we need to do the following:
+    * enable DHCP for this network
+    * set up an IP allocation pool that is outside of the range covered by Ardana, so that there are no conflicts between DHCP allocated addresses and the addresses that Ardana allocates for cloud nodes and virtual IPs

 * neutron external "bridge" networks: